 In a study published in the British Journal of Pharmacology (2010), researchers looked into how CBD and THC interact with each other in the treatment of inflammation.
 They concluded that while, “THC was the most effective drug,” the effects of the phytocannabinoids were additive.
 CBD “increased some effects of an ineffective THC dose to the level of an effective one.”
 In addition, researchers also noted that, “THC alone and in combination with CBD protected cholinergic nerves.”

 Many assume CBD only diminishes the perceived adverse effects of THC.
 However, it turns out that CBD can also effectively potentiate additional properties of it.
 If the “high” that a consumer experiences is merely defined by how spaced out or how much anxiety and confusion they can tolerate, then CBD can no doubt bring balance.
 If however, it’s determined based on the medicinal properties THC also offers, then CBD can help potentiate the benefits.

-While not an Intoxicant CBD is Still Psychoactive
+While not an Intoxicant, Cannabidiol is Still Psychoactive

 Even though it’s legal in forty-seven states in the U.S., and is not intoxicating, CBD does exhibit psychoactive effects in and of itself.